-The value of a that will yield the foregoing maximum reach is thus found as
+The value of a that will yield the foregoing maximum reach is thus found as thereby completing the solution.

 $$3.460a = 0.8772 \implies a = 0.2535 \text{ m}$$

 The first- and second-order normality conditions are next verified.
 It is apparent that points A and B yield local maxima, C and D local minima.
 We verify the normality conditions for each point.
 First, we list below the general expressions for the various items needed in the sequel: